NoHomey/diplomna2/Development-process-discription/README.md

 ###Working day durutation:

-Learnt how to overwrite git history by using the command <git filter-branch ...>.
+Learnt how to overwrite git history by using the command
+> git filter-branch ...

-Overwrote the repository history by removing all files in all <node_modules> folders.
+Overwrote the repository history by removing all files in all
+> node_modules folders.